shanestewart4/Ideal-Meal/README.md

 ## Project Description

-The Ideal Meal is an interactive web developed app designed for users looking to make a specific food dish drink.
+The Ideal Meal is an interactive web developed app designed for users looking to make a specific food dish or drink.

 HTML, CSS, JavaScript, Materialize and API’s were used to complete this project.